Adelphi University opposes hazing in any form by any person or group associated with this University.

 - No student, faculty, or staff member, visitor, licensee, invitee, or group or organization of such persons on the Campus of Adelphi University at Garden City, New York, and on any other University property used for educational purposes (collectively called Campus), shall engage in any action or situation which, among other things, recklessly or intentionally endangers mental or physical health or involves the enforced consumption of liquor or drugs for the purpose of initiation or entering into an affiliation of any group or organization (to be referred to as the Anti-Hazing Rule).

 - It shall be a condition of any University approval or the continuation of approval for the operation of any group or organization on the Campus that the Anti-Hazing Rule shall be deemed included in the Charter and By-laws of all groups or organizations now, or hereafter, operating on the Campus.
-A statement acknowledging the inclusion of such prohibited conduct in its Charter and By-laws shall be filed with the Director of the Center for Student Involvement by all groups or organizations operating on the Campus, with respect to presently approved organizations operating on the Campus, such statement shall be filed within 30 days of the first publication of this Anti-Hazing Rule in the Campus Notices and the Delphian, and thereafter within the first 30 days of the commencement of each academic year.
+A statement acknowledging the inclusion of such prohibited conduct in its Charter and By-laws shall be filed with the Director of the Center for Student and Community Engagement by all groups or organizations operating on the Campus, with respect to presently approved organizations operating on the Campus, such statement shall be filed within 30 days of the first publication of this Anti-Hazing Rule in the Campus Notices and the Delphian, and thereafter within the first 30 days of the commencement of each academic year.
 A failure to comply with the filing of such statement shall result in the denial of University approval and the right to operate on the Campus of such group or organization, or the recision of any prior approval and right to operate on the Campus, as the case may be.

 - The Anti-Hazing Rule shall be added to and included in the Student Activities Policy Manual of Adelphi University.